A’s waste late lead to Royals, lead over Tampa Bay down to 1

-OAKLAND, Calif.
-(AP) — Brett Phillips hit a tying home run off Liam Hendricks in the ninth inning, Adalberto Mondesi followed with an RBI double and the Kansas City Royals beat Oakland 6-5 on Monday night to end the Athletics’ six-game winning streak.
+Brett Phillips hit a tying home run off Hendricks in the ninth, Adalberto Mondesi followed with an RBI double and the Kansas City Royals beat Oakland 6-5 on Monday night to end the Athletics’ six-game winning streak.

+“It felt like I was making some pitches when I needed to but not enough,” Hendriks said.
+“I fell behind a couple times and had to kind of groove them a fastball.
+At the end of the day I didnt get the job done and the team paid for it.”

 Khris Davis’ RBI single off Kevin McCarthy (4-2) gave Oakland a 5-4 lead in the eighth.